 About Make-A-Wish Colorado

 We are reminded of Jennifer’s smiles each time we fulfill a wish.
 Founded in 1983 as one of the nation’s first Make-A-Wish Foundation chapters, Make-A-Wish Colorado has granted more than 5,000 wishes to eligible children throughout Colorado.
-Its mission is to grant the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
-In 2016, Make-A-Wish Colorado granted 264 wishes.
+Its mission is to create life-changing wishes for children with critical illnesses.

 Who is Eligible

 Children with a critical illness, who have reached the age of 2 ½ and are under the age of 18 at the time of referral who have not received a wish from another wish-granting organization may be eligible for a wish from Make-A-Wish Colorado.
 Out of respect for the privacy of the children and families we serve, children who may be eligible to receive a wish can be referred by one of four sources: medical professionals (typically a doctor, nurse, social worker or child-life specialist); parent/legal guardian of the potential wish kid; potential wish kids; family members with detailed knowledge of the child’s current medical condition.
 We work closely with the child’s doctor in determining medical qualification.
 We include the entire nuclear family in the child’s magical wish.
 The wish is a time which provides joy, respite and family healing and togetherness.
 It is a time when the focus is NOT on the child’s illness.

 To qualify for a wish, a child must be diagnosed with a critical illness – i.e., a progressive, degenerative or malignant condition that has placed the child’s life in jeopardy.
 We focus on the wish experience as being life-affirming and bringing families closer together.

 Average Cost of a Wish